skolbot.AI Chatbot for Schools

 AI engines β€” ChatGPT, Perplexity, Gemini β€” treat LinkedIn as a high-authority source.
 Reviews on your institution's LinkedIn company page, endorsements in the profiles of your graduates, and testimonials shared by your alumni in posts constitute content that these engines aggregate when evaluating your reputation.
 This is the platform whose signals most directly influence your school's visibility in AI answers.

-A postgraduate applicant researching a Master's programme will routinely search for graduates of that programme on LinkedIn before deciding.
-An alumni community with visible career progression, linked to your institution, is a passive and continuous recruitment asset.
+A graduate applicant researching an MBA or MS program will routinely search for graduates of that program on LinkedIn before deciding.
+An alumni community with visible career progression at brand-name employers, linked to your institution, is a passive and continuous recruitment asset.

-For UK private providers that appear in league tables, the Guardian University Guide and Complete University Guide rankings function as high-authority social proof that AI engines treat as credible third-party citations.
-Institutions that rank well on specific subject or satisfaction dimensions benefit from elevated presence in AI-generated recommendations for those subject areas.
-Tracking your position across these guides year-on-year, and communicating improvements in your admissions messaging, is part of a comprehensive reputation strategy.
+For US institutions appearing in national or regional rankings, US News & World Report rankings function as high-authority social proof that AI engines treat as credible third-party citations.
+Institutions that rank well on specific subject or value dimensions benefit from elevated presence in AI-generated recommendations for those subject areas.
+Tracking your position across these guides year-over-year, and communicating improvements in your admissions messaging, is part of a comprehensive reputation strategy.

 A practical strategy for reputation management and student recruitment

-The following four-step framework applies to institutions of any size operating in UK private or independent higher education.
+The following four-step framework applies to institutions of any size operating in US private or independent higher education and K-12.

 Step 1: Audit your current position

-Before taking any action, establish a baseline across the five primary platforms: your Google rating and review velocity over the past 12 months, your Trustpilot score, your LinkedIn page follower count and review content, your presence on The Student Room, and your appearance in relevant Guardian or Complete University Guide subject tables.
+Before taking any action, establish a baseline across the five primary platforms: your Google rating and review velocity over the past 12 months, your Niche grade, your LinkedIn page follower count and review content, your presence on Reddit and College Confidential, and your appearance in relevant US News or specialty rankings.

 Tools such as Google Alerts, Mention, or Semrush Brand Monitoring can automate real-time notifications when your institution is mentioned across the web.
 Set these up before launching any collection campaign so you can monitor the effect of your actions.